Brought to you by:

 Want to perfect your pitch?

-We’re ran a free event on 4th November on how to pitch yourself and stand out from the crowd.
+We’re running a free event on 21st September on how to pitch yourself and stand out from the crowd.
 It’s the perfect preparation for your competition entry and will also teach you skills you can use in interviews, presentations and every day life.

 “We believe that our young people are going to be changemakers and it starts now with their leadership.
 The Future Leaders Project is such a great opportunity for young people to celebrate who they are, and who they want to be.
 We are excited to work with Ivy House to celebrate the amazing potential in a generation of young people.”Rachel Johnson, CEO, PiXL

 “We are thrilled to be supporting Ivy House with their Future Leaders Project.
 We are passionate about hearing what young people, the future leaders of tomorrow, have got to say on the issues of today.”Penny Lamb, Director of Partnerships, VotesforSchools